abenhamdine/perfLogger/README.md

 # Objectives

-perf-logger helps you to measure execution time of a piece of code (eg a function), by calling perf.start() and perf.end().
+perf-logger helps you to measure execution time of a piece of code (eg a function) in nodejs, by calling perf.start() and perf.end(), respectively at the begin and at the end of the code.

-Of course, you could also do it easily with the native nodejs function process.hrtime(), but perf-logger adds some usefull features, and gives you a nice summary of all the execution times, with statistics.
+Of course, you could also do it easily with the native nodejs function process.hrtime(), but perf-logger adds some useful features, and gives you a nice summary of all the execution times, with statistics.

 Exemple of summary in the console :
 ![image](https://cloud.githubusercontent.com/assets/7466144/13882603/6c8b2a74-ed26-11e5-9d7f-97791fe57f4b.png)